johanberntsson/xc-megademo/README.md

 Type "make" to run the example program.

+# FC changes

+unify reserved\* / dynamic\* to and use index 0 for reserved, 1.. for things that can be cleared and reused

+remove Ext-version of printout functions (no longer needed since font can be specified)

 # TODO

-unify reserved\* / dynamic\* to and use index 0 for reserved, 1.. for things that can be cleared and reused

-add fc_setfontsource (similar to fc_setwin) which can be either the standard font, or use one of the bitmaps.
+add fc_setfont (similar to fc_setwin) which can be either the standard font, or use one of the bitmaps.
 Change all fc_put\* and similar to use this info

-remove Ext-version of printout functions (no longer needed since font can be specified)